streamreasoning/simple-pizza-oven-rdf/README.md

 The access jupyter at [localhost](http://localhost:8080).

 **TO BE NOTICED**:
-jasper 1.1 does not support sparql service clause, thus you have to extract the ontology from ontop and *statically* use it inside jasper.
+jasper 1.1 does not support the sparql service clause, thus you have to extract the ontology from ontop and *statically* use it inside jasper.